 Following the 2008 election, however, extremist anti-abortion leaders vowed to “return to the streets.”
 Tragically, on May 31, 2009, women’s healthcare provider Dr. George Tiller was murdered by an extremist in Wichita, Kansas.
 Protests and threats against vital women’s health clinics increased in Alabama, California, Florida, Kansas, Michigan, Mississippi, Missouri, Nebraska, New Mexico, North Carolina, Ohio, Pennsylvania, Texas, and Virginia.

 Anti-abortion violence and intimidation threatens access to abortion services as well as a host of comprehensive sexual and reproductive health care services.
-Most women’s health clinics provide a whole range of services including gynecological and prenatal care, routine cancer screening, HIV testing, menopausal treatment, infertility treatment, sexually transmitted infection screening and treatment, and adoption and family planning services.
+Most reproductive health clinics provide a whole range of services including gynecological and prenatal care, routine cancer screening, HIV testing, menopausal treatment, infertility treatment, sexually transmitted infection screening and treatment, and adoption and family planning services.

 Federal and State Laws Against Anti-Abortion Violence